Helmholtz's inverse problem of the discrete calculus of variations: Characterization of null (couples of) Lagrangians

-In this section, we are interested in the second part of the Helmholtz problem both in the continuous and discrete cases.
-Precisely, once the Helmholtz condition satisfied, can we characterize all the possible (couple of) Lagrangian leading to the same second order (discrete) Euler-Lagrange equation?
+In this section, we are interested in the second part of the Helmholtz's problem both in the continuous and discrete cases.
+Precisely, once the Helmholtz's condition is satisfied, can we characterize all the possible (couples of) Lagrangians leading to the same second order (discrete) Euler-Lagrange equation ?